astroartics/Msc_Project_2025/Next_target.md

 ✅ Trying to integrate NTL and OpenMPI.<br/>
 ❎ Dividing the minor calculations and process of getting the minors in 4 processors, each of which will get 'n' combinations for the minor indices each.<br/>
 ✅ Reading about 'finite fields'.<br/>
-❎ Trying out the written 'kth-combination with OpenMPI' code on the server with more than 4 processors and gauging the performance.
+❎ Trying out the written 'kth-combination with OpenMPI' code on the server with more than 4 processors and gauging the performance.<br/>
+✅ Correcting the program, first in a serial manner, then using parallel computing<br/>